UVA-LavaLab/GraphBrew/README.md

 # GraphBrew

-This repository contains the GAP Benchmarks Suite, modified to reorder graphs and test cache performance on various graph algorithms.
+This repository contains the GAP Benchmarks Suite (GAPBS), modified to reorder graphs and test cache performance on various graph algorithms.

 ## Enhancements (Brewing)